Proofing Your Books

 - iBooks, Kobo, and Google Play

-- To view your eBook in these iOS applications, you can either email the eBook file to yourself (and then open it using the corresponding application), or you can transfer it using Dropbox.
+- To view your ebook in these iOS applications, you can either email the file to yourself (and then open it using the corresponding application), or you can transfer it using Dropbox.

-- In order to maintain the formatting in your eBook file, you must follow a specialized procedure to transfer your Kindle eBook to iOS.
+- In order to maintain the formatting in your file, you must follow a specialized procedure to transfer your Kindle ebook to iOS.

 To complete this procedure, you will need Dropbox installed on both your Mac and on your iPhone or iPad.
 And while this example is uses the file that Vellum creates for iBooks, the process for transferring to the Kobo or Google Play iOS applications is extremely similar.

 - In Vellum’s Generate sheet, select a folder within your Dropbox as the destination Folder.